By Jeffrey M. Lance, Ph.D.

 - Compulsive achievement

 - Fear of success

 I could go on, but you get the point.
-I am referring to behaviors that are used to try to alter our moods and that have life damaging consequences.
+Any behaviors that are used to try and alter our moods that have life damaging consequences.
 I am sure many people will retort that we need some of these to cope with our lives and manage our emotions.
-This, I feel, is a common view.
+This , I feel, is a common view.
 However, if we want to continue to grow and become freer of these compulsive overreactions, we must find healthier ways of regulating ourselves and more adaptive ways of trying to feel safe and secure.
 What might some healthier ways be?
 Here are some that come to mind:

 Here is my list of some more adaptive ways of regulating affect:

 -letting ourselves cry and just feel our feelings,